Mary Beth Goodman: U.S. Coordinator for Global COVID-19 Response and Health Security, U.S. Department of State

 In March 2021, U.S. Secretary of State Antony Blinken created a position to lead the U.S. Government’s international engagements related to COVID-19.
 Beginning in April 2021, Goodman served as a Senior Advisor on the COVID-19 response team, supporting the U.S. Coordinator for Global COVID-19 Response and Health Security.
 In this role, Goodman focused on COVID financing, capacity, and global efforts to equitably distribute COVID vaccines around the world.

 On November 30, 2021, Secretary of State Antony Blinken named Goodman as the U.S. Coordinator for Global COVID-19 Response and Health Security, taking over for Gayle Smith.

 As part of this program, Goodman worked on the 2022 COVAX Investment Opportunity, an approach to funding the World Health Organization's COVAX Facility, which provided vaccinations to low- and middle-income countries.

 Goodman led diplomatic negotiations between a curated group of countries to address continued shortfalls in the COVID pandemic response.
 The effort came to be known as “The GAP” and worked to address vaccine deliveries, vaccinations for healthcare workers worldwide, mis and dis-information related to the pandemic as well as therapeutics.

 Goodman helped develop and create a global trust fund, the Pandemic Fund, to address continued shortfalls in financing for pandemic related health spending and served on the initial governing board of the Pandemic Fund, a joint effort of the World Bank and World Health Organization.

 Other initiatives

 Goodman has continued her work on financial transparency, transparency in government, and open data after leaving the White House.
 Since 2018, she has served on the Board of Directors for the International Center for Not-for-Profit Law.
 In 2019, she became a Senior Fellow with the Digital Impact and Governance Initiative (DIGI) at New America where she developed a digital ledger technology solution for oversight of asset repatriation.
 Working with government and private sector partners, DIGI develops technology platforms to improve how public institutions serve and engage with their citizens.

 Goodman was a visiting lecturer from 2019- 2021 at Princeton University’s School of Public and International Affairs.
-She taught courses on China, with a focus on the impact of the Belt and Road Initiative on international development and economic growth in low- and middle-income countries by the U.S. and China under its Belt and Road initiative.
+She taught courses on China, with a focus on the impact of its Belt and Road initiative on international development and economic growth in low- and middle-income countries.